MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ## Create the VPN Server Authentication template

-With this step you can configure a new Server Authentication template for your VPN server.

-Adding the IP Security \(IPsec\) IKE Intermediate application policy allows the server to filter certificates if more than one certificate is available with the Server Authentication extended key usage.
+Next, you must configure a new Server Authentication template for your VPN server.
+Adding the IP Security (IPsec) IKE Intermediate application policy allows the server to filter certificates if more than one certificate is available with the Server Authentication extended key usage.

 >[!IMPORTANT]
 >Because VPN clients access this server from the public Internet, the subject and alternative names are different than the internal server name.
 As a result, you cannot autoenroll this certificate on VPN servers.

-**To configure the VPN Server Authentication template**
+**To configure the VPN Server Authentication template** The following steps apply to VPN servers that are domain joined.

 1. On the CA, open Certification Authority.